UIUC-iSchool-DataViz/spr2024/week01/lecture01.md

  * Tuesday Lecture: topic introduction, some lecturing
  * Thursday Lecture: some lecturing, greater focus on interactive discussion and code-along

-This is my first time teaching this fully online, and it's *also* my first time teaching it split in half!
-So we might fiddle with the format as time goes on.
+This is our first time co-teaching the course!
+So we will be adjusting as appropriate as we go.

 notes:
 This structure will likely be deviated from during the course, but in general